 Elio Locanda Italian – Hanzoumon, Tokyo

-Elio Locanda Italian Restaurant is synonymous not only in Italy but now as a brand and dining experience in Tokyo too.
+Elio Locanda is synonymous not only in Italy, but now as a brand and dining experience in the Italian Restaurants in Tokyo scene too.
 Sitting practically in the centre of Koujimachi (Yurakucho Line) and Hanzoumon (Hanzoumon Line) Stations.
 It is a premium yet memorable dining experience and one of the best premium quality Italian restaurants I have tried during my time in Tokyo.

 The restaurant’s concept and cuisine are based on ingredients and flavours straight out of Calabria, Italy.
 Elio Orsara states that a lot of the inspiration and creations made in his restaurants are a direct influence from his grandmother.
 She herself was a gourmet chef and had her own restaurant based in the motherland (Italy).